linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/Diamond Lecture Notes.md

 Williamson, Stephen D. "Costly Monitoring, Loan Contracts, and Equilibrium Credit Rationing," Quarterly Journal of Economics, vol. 102 (February 1987), pp. 135-45.
 Winton, Andrew.
 "Costly State Verification and Multiple Investors: The Role of Seniority," Review of Financial Studies, vol. 8 (Spring 1995), pp. 91-123.

-# Class note 9 BID and ASK PRICES WITH ADVERSE SELECTION/PRIVATE INFORMATION Based on The Only Game in Town, and Glosten-Milgrom.
+## Class note 9 BID and ASK PRICES WITH ADVERSE SELECTION/PRIVATE INFORMATION Based on The Only Game in Town, and Glosten-Milgrom

-# I. The Setup:
+### I. The Setup

 1. Two types of trader: informed and liquidity (can lump the "misinformed" of The Only Game in Town together with the uninformed).
 All traders and market makers are risk neutral, so there is no risk premium.